 An AE may be any unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease temporally associated with the use of a study drug, whether or not considered causally associated with the use of the study drug.
-Any abnormal laboratory value, vital sign result, or ECG finding deemed clinically significant by the Investigator, regardless of causal relationship, must be reported as an AE.
+Any abnormal laboratory value, vital sign result, or ECG or X-ray findings deemed clinically significant by the Investigator, regardless of causal relationship, must be reported as an AE.
+LAST signs or symptoms, abnormal physical examination findings and wound healing abnormalities should also be recorded as AEs.
 A clinical diagnosis, rather than the changes in laboratory analyte or other assessment, should be recorded (eg, anemia rather than low hemoglobin value).